 Use the following links to search Library collections outside the University of York.
 Remember that you can use the Library's Interlending service to get items that we don't have in stock at York, or you can catch our free minibus to the British Library Document Supply Centre at Boston Spa.
 You can visit and sometimes borrow from other libraries using the SCONUL Access scheme.

-To start a more detailed search for articles and other research evidence, you'll need to use online databases.
-These are collections of resources that allow you to search for articles from hundreds of different journals at the same time.
+To start a more detailed search for articles and other research evidence, you'll need to use bibliographic databases.
+These are large indexes that allow you to search for articles from hundreds of different journals at the same time.
+The databases do not necessarily give you access to the full text, instead they will usually include the citation information and a brief abstract that gives a summary of the work.
+If you find citations for resources that we don't hold at York you can request the full text via the "Tell us what you need" link on YorSearch.